 it is a critical time scale for societal adaptation to rapid environmental change,

 it is short enough to take advantage of historical records, and

 models of longer-term landscape dynamics should be consistent with shorter-term behavior.

 The study pairs two very different environments: a low-relief, semi-arid, soft-rock setting dominated by rapid gully erosion and scarp retreat, and a steep, montane, forested, crystalline-rock setting responding to a 1996 wildfire.
 The first site, located on the high plains of eastern Colorado, provides a unique opportunity to reconstruct erosion rates and channel growth patterns over a 70-year period.
 The second site, in the Colorado Front Range, contains an extraordinarily rich 14-year database of post-fire geomorphic response, thanks to intensive monitoring efforts by the U.S. Geological Survey.

-The project relies on a variety of methods, including aerial photo analysis, reservoir sediment volumes, 137Cs measurements, LiDAR DEM analysis, and oral history interviews.
+The project relies on a variety of methods, including OSL dating, LiDAR DEM analysis (both airborne and terrestrial), and numerical modeling.
 Modern hydrology and geomorphology are documented with a network of rain gauges and flow sensors, combined with biennial tripod-laser scans to measure rates of channel-head retreat (estimated at ~0.5m/yr).
 The two data sets are used to test a physically based numerical model of landscape evolution using a Monte Carlo calibration method.

 Rengers, F.K., McGuire, L.A., Ebel, B.A., & Tucker, G.E.
 (2018) The evolution of a colluvial hollow to a fluvial channel with periodic steps following two transformational disturbances: A wildfire and a historic flood.
 Geomorphology, v.
 309, p.
 121-130, doi:10.1016/j.geomorph.2018.01.003.